lizmat/articles/on-tprf-foundation.md

 Now, knowing the background, the following rewording may make it clearer what was actually meant:

 "Yet Another Society (aka YAS, of which The Perl Foundation is a "doing business as") operates as a nonprofit dedicated to supporting the advancement of the Perl and Raku programming languages.
 One way Yet Another Society supports Perl and Raku is through grants.
 Yet Another Society has had donations given specifically for both languages.
 As such, it is important to recognize the relationship the foundation has with not just Perl, but also Raku.
-This is why, following a vote from the board, will be registering a new "doing business as" called "The Perl And Raku Foundation" for YAS.
+This is why, following a vote from the board, YAS will be registering a new "doing business as" called "The Perl And Raku Foundation".
 And will now be using "The Perl and Raku Foundation" (aka TPRF), where this is appropriate in the future."

 ## Final words